triSYCL/sycl/sycl/doc/XilinxFPGACompilation.md

 ## Compiler invocation differences

-By setting the `-fsycl-targets` to `fpga64-xilinx-unknown-sycldevice` you're telling  the compiler to use our XOCC Tools and compile the device side code for Xilinx FPGA.
+By setting the `-fsycl-targets` to `fpga64-xilinx-unknown-sycldevice` you're telling the compiler to use the Vitis tools and compile the device side code for Xilinx FPGA.

 This hasn't been tested with mutliple `-fsycl-targets` yet (e.g. offloading to both a Xilinx and Intel FPGA) and is unlikely to work, so it is advisable to stick to compiling for a single target at the moment.

 The runtime makes use of some Xilinx XRT OpenCL extensions when compiling for Xilinx FPGAs, as such you need to include the XRT include directory for the time being as they do not get packaged with the regular OpenCL include directory for now.
-The default install location for this on Debian/Ubuntu is: `/opt/xilinx/xrt/include/`
+The default install location for this on Debian/Ubuntu is: `/opt/xilinx/xrt/include`

 ## Tested with

 * Ubuntu 18.10
 * XRT 2018.3
-* SDx 2018.3
+* Vitis 2018.3
 * Alveo U250 Platform: xilinx_u250_xdma_201830_1

 * Ubuntu 19.04
 * XRT 2019.1
-* SDx 2019.1
+* Vitis 2019.1
 * Alveo U200 Platform: xilinx_u200_xdma_201830_2

 ## Extra Notes:
-* The Driver ToolChain, currently makes some assumptions about the `SDx` installation.
-For example, it assumes that `xocc` is inside SDx's bin folder and that the lib folder containing `SPIR` builtins that kernels are linked against are in a `/lnx64/lib` directory relative to the bin folders parent.
+* The Driver ToolChain, currently makes some assumptions about the `Vitis` installation.
+For example, it assumes that `v++` is inside Vitis's bin folder and that the lib folder containing `SPIR` builtins that kernels are linked against are in a `/lnx64/lib` directory relative to the bin folders parent.
 This can be seen and altered in `XOCC.cpp` if so desired.
 A future, aim is to allow the user to pass arguments through the compiler to assign these if the assumptions are false.
 However, in the basic 2018.3 release the standard directory structure that is assumed is correct without alterations.